iamtushaar/HealthcareRCM_ADE_Project/README.md

 ### **Key Features**

-- **Three-Tier Architecture:** Data is processed and stored in separate stages (Raw, Curated, Refined) for easy management and optimization.
+- **Three-Tier Architecture:** Data is processed and stored in separate stages (Bronze, Siver, Gold) for easy management and optimization.
 - **Automated Pipeline:** Azure Data Factory orchestrates the entire pipeline, moving and transforming data automatically.
 - **Incremental Loading:** Data is added incrementally to the Raw layer, ensuring efficient processing.
 - **Data Cleanup:** Databricks handles data transformations, making the final dataset ready for analytics.
-- **Star Schema & SCD Type-1:** A star schema is used to structure the final dataset, with Slowly Changing Dimension (SCD) Type-1 for updating historical data.
+- **Snowflake Schema & SCD Type-2:** A star schema is used to structure the final dataset, with Slowly Changing Dimension (SCD) Type-2 for updating historical data.

 ---